-The automatic enrollment rate under the Plan is a 6% before-tax contribution for those employees who are automatically enrolled in the Plan on or after August 1, 2016.
-If you were automatically enrolled prior to August 1, 2016, you were enrolled with a 3% before-tax contribution rate.
-Automatic contributions will be invested in one of the BlackRock LifePath Index Funds (the BlackRock LifePath Index Fund that most closely matches your RETIREMENT year - based on the Plan's normal retirement age of 65).
+The automatic enrollment rate under the Plan is a 7% before-tax contribution for those employees who are automatically enrolled in the Plan on or after August 1, 2024.
+If you were automatically enrolled between August 1, 2016 and July 31, 2024, you were enrolled with a 6% before-tax contribution rate, and if you were automatically enrolled prior to August 1, 2016, you were enrolled with a 3% before-tax contribution rate.
+Automatic contributions will be invested in one of the BlackRock LifePath Index Funds (the BlackRock LifePath Index Fund that most closely matches your retirement year - based on the Plan's normal retirement age of 65).

 You can elect to change your contribution rate at any time.
-Changes can be processed online through HR SERVICES.
+Changes can be processed online or through HR Services.
 The transaction submission deadline for online changes is 1 a.m.
 Eastern time on the Monday that is at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
-To make changes online, go to Colleague Connect (https://mmcglobal.sharepoint.com/sites/Home).
-Select Pay & Benefits, and click My Pay & Benefits, select Transamerica under Savings & Financial Planning.
+To make changes online, go to Colleague Connect

+(https://mmcglobal.sharepoint.com/sites/Home).
+Select Pay & Benefits, and click My Pay & Benefits, select Alight under Savings & Financial Planning.
 Alternatively, you may change your contribution rate by calling HR Services at +1 866 374 2662 no later than 8 p.m.
 Eastern time on the Friday that is at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
 If you do not meet the applicable deadline (as described above), your change will be effective the first day of the second pay period following your notice.
 The deadlines that apply to you may be different if you are on a payroll system that is not managed by Marsh McLennan.
 Contact HR Services to determine if you are subject to different deadlines and if a holiday falls within the processing cycle to confirm the transaction submission deadline.

-New Hires and Rehires
+New Hires, Rehires and Transfers